 7) At this point you need only build a bedding area that keeps you from touching the ground directly.
 This can be a simple pile of debris or you can use more wood to build that debris pile on.
 Place your sleeping bag on top and you will keep much of your heat instead of having it stolen away by the cold ground.

 Your long-term shelter doesn’t have to be made exclusively from natural materials.
 In fact, I would argue against it as your number one option.
-In an emergency situation you should look to build the best shelter while spending the least amount of time and effort.
+In an emergency situation you should look to build the best long term survival shelter while spending the least amount of time and effort.

 Here are three items that you need to have in your pack always for shelter making.